statOmics/pda19-20/pages/sdaMsqrobSimple.md

 [2.3.4.c] Repeat the analysis using the MaqLFQ summarization.
 You can use the proteinGroupsModForMsQrobAnalysis.txt file for this purpose.
 We will have to repeat the entire analysis for this purpose.
 Read the file as the peptides file.
 Note, that the summarization has already be conducted by the MaxQuant software so you can select the summarisation method none in the summarization tab.
 What do you observe, how does that compare to the robust summarisation and try to explain this?

-An rmarkdown notebook for the analysis can be downloaded here: [cptacAvsB_lab3.Rmd](https://raw.githubusercontent.com/statOmics/pda/gh-pages/assets/cptacAvsB_lab3.Rmd) and [cptacAvsB_lab3.html](./cptacAvsB_lab3.nb.html).
+Note, that the shiny app is an interface to the statistical programming software R. The analysis can also be conducted using scripts, which gives the user much more functionality and the ability to document their analysis in a reproducible way.
+An R/markdown notebook for the analysis we performed above can be downloaded here: [cptacAvsB_lab3.Rmd](https://raw.githubusercontent.com/statOmics/pda/gh-pages/assets/cptacAvsB_lab3.Rmd) and [cptacAvsB_lab3.html](./cptacAvsB_lab3.nb.html).

 #### 2.4 The Francisella dataset
 A study on the facultative pathogen Francisella tularensis was conceived by Ramond et al. (2015) [12].
 F. tularensis enters the cells of its host by phagocytosis.
 The authors showed that F. tularensis is arginine deficient and imports arginine from the host cell via an arginine transporter, ArgP, in order to efficiently escape from the phagosome and reach the cytosolic compartment, where it can actively multiply.
 In their study, they compared the proteome of wild type F. tularensis (WT) to ArgP-gene deleted F. tularensis (knock-out, D8).
 For this exercise, we use a subset of the F. tularensis dataset where bacterial cultures were grown in biological triplicate and each sample was run on a nanoRSLC-Q Exactive PLUS instrument.
 The data were searched with MaxQuant version 1.4.1.2.